NETWAYS/foreman-training/plugins/08_openscap.md

 Not used by Foreman for now is the Anaconda Plugin OpenSCAP which can also add security compliance as part of the installation process.

-With Foreman 1.11 the Plugin will get a rewrite to remove the dependency on "scaptimony"!
+With Foreman 1.11 the Plugin got a rewrite to remove the dependency on "scaptimony"!

 More details on: https://github.com/theforeman/foreman_openscap